tmavroeid/luds3/README.md

 # luds3
 This is a CLI tool that enables fast content listing of S3 buckets.
-Also, it allows to easily upload and download files.
+Also, it allows to easily upload, download and delete files.

 <h1 align="center">
   <img width="400" src="img/luds3.png" alt="luds3 header">